 To view availability online, see our online booking form.

 Rudolfo Anaya North Valley has two study rooms that will hold a maximum of four people each.
-The study rooms are available on a first come, first served basis and may not be reserved.
-Check in at the Information Desk with your library card to gain access to the study room.
+Call 505-897-8823 to reserve a study room up to one week in advance or sign up at the Information Desk.
+Check in at the Information Desk to gain access to the study room.

 Free Wireless Internet Access